-How much insurance do you need for bushfire protection?
+How much insurance do I need for bushfire protection?

-Chances are, you’ll know your risk already.
-But if you’ve recently moved to a new area, check out how prone to bushfires it is.
-State governments and local fire authorities provide maps that can help you figure out whether your property is at risk:
+If you've recently moved or just want to double-check how likely a bushfire is in your area, state governments and local fire authorities have handy maps to help you figure out if your property is at risk:

 - ACT: Emergency Services Agency